binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"> Person was knocked unconscious, kidnapped and brought to the United States.
 Person is arrested and charged with entering or being in the United States without proper documentation.</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Rule:</b> If a person is not voluntarily in a public place that person cannot be unlawfully in a public place (my rule, I think). </p>
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If a person is not voluntarily in a public place that person cannot be unlawfully in a public place (my rule, I think). </p>

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></P>

-<p style="margin-left:10%; margin-right:10%;"> Person is charged with “intending to assassinate the President.”
-Person confesses to intending to assassinate the President.</p>
+<p style="margin-left:10%; margin-right:10%;"> Defendant is charged with “intending to assassinate the President.”
+Defendant confesses to intending to assassinate the President.</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If Person expressed intent in a way that signifies harm to society, is not deterred by threat of sanction, and has demonstrated an identifiable occurrence of acts following from thoughts, Person should be punished for intending to assassinate the President. </p>
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If a person expressed intent in a way that signifies harm to society, is not deterred by threat of sanction, and has demonstrated an identifiable occurrence of acts following from thoughts, the person should be punished for intending to assassinate the President. </p>

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></P>

-<p style="margin-left:10%; margin-right:10%;"> California had a statute that permitted a person to be convicted for the “status” of being an addict, without requiring proof of any act whereby that person became an addict <i>(this confuses me; is the act whereby the person became an addict important because it involves committing a different crime?)</i> Issue is whether someone can be criminalized for being an addict.</p>
+<p style="margin-left:10%; margin-right:10%;"> California had a statute that permitted a person to be convicted for the “status” of being an addict, without requiring proof of any act whereby that person became an addict.
+Issue is whether someone can be criminalized for being an addict.</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> The U.S. Constitution forbids punishment for a mere status </p>